ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 INTO 10 BUCKETS;
 ```

+**STEP 3: Verification:**
-**Verification:** After importing the data, we executed sample queries to validate the integrity and correctness of the data within the Passenger table.
+After populating the database, sample queries were executed to validate the integrity and correctness of the data within the tables.

-**Challenges Overcome:**
+**Challenges:**

-One challenge was ensuring that the data types chosen in HiveQL matched the data from our CSV file.
+1) Data format types chosen in HiveQL must match the data from our CSV file.
 Incorrect data types can result in errors or loss of precision.

-Another was dealing with the nuances of Hive's data import mechanisms, particularly the handling of different file formats and delimiters.
+2) Another challenge is was dealing with the nuances of Hive's data import mechanisms, particularly the handling of different file formats and delimiters.

 #### Table: Car

 **Process Outline:**
 This step is a pivotal transition from theory to practice in managing structured data within a big data ecosystem.